magento/devdocs/guides/v2.1/architecture/gdpr/magento-1x.md

 The European Union (EU) enacted [General Data Protection Regulation](https://www.eugdpr.org/) (GDPR) to give its citizens more control over their personal data.
 GDPR applies to any organization operating within the EU.
 It also applies to organizations outside of the EU that offer goods or services to customers or businesses in the EU.

-We are publishing this GDPR compliance information to help our merchants and their system integrators with GDPR compliance.
+We are publishing this compliance information to help our merchants and their system integrators with GDPR compliance.
 A system integrator can use the data flow diagrams and database information to build scripts to resolve use cases similar to the following:

 * A shopper asks for a copy of the data the merchant has stored about her
 * A shopper requests that all information about him be deleted

+See the main [Magento webiste](https://magento.com/gdpr) page for more information about how Magento helps merchants comply with GDPR.

 ## Dataflow diagrams